xencon/aixcl/examples/openwebui-postgres-stack/README.md

 ## Overview

-This project leverages Docker Compose to orchestrate a multi-container application stack, which includes the Open WebUI, a PostgreSQL database, and a pgAdmin interface for database management.
+This project leverages Docker Compose to orchestrate a multi-container application stack, which includes the Open WebUI, a PostgreSQL database, a pgAdmin interface for database management, and a Watchtower service for automatic updates.
 Here's a breakdown of each component:

 ### Services